 - If the Parliament is frustrated from performing its constitutional duty, then such prorogation is unlawful.
 The motive of the Prime Minister is immaterial but the reason is important.

 - This prorogation prevented Parliament from performing its essential constitutional function to debate over the necessary constitutional change.

-Thus, Speaker of House of Commons and the Lord Speaker were required to assemble the Houses and put a way out.
+Thus, the Speaker of the House of Commons and the Lord Speaker was required to assemble the Houses and put a way out.

 The respondent was born in the United States and claimed UK citizenship through descent from the mother’ side.
 Though her mother was born in South Africa her father was a UK citizen.